This post may contain affiliate links.

 Step Four: Remove the Jar

-Holding the newspaper pot lightly toward the bottom, gently shake the jar out of your pot (be sure to carefully catch it!).
+Holding the newspaper pot lightly toward the bottom, gently shake the jar out of your pot (be sure to catch it carefully!).

 Step Five: Fold the Top of your Pot Inward

-To help the end of your roll stay put and to make your pot more sturdy, now you’ll fold the top of the pot in, all the way around, to make a top seam.
-Aim for about a one-inch fold and squeeze that crease all the way around.
+To help the end of your roll stay put and to make your pot more sturdy, now you’ll fold the top of the pot in all the way around to make a top seam.
+Aim for about a one-inch fold and squeeze that crease around.

 Finished Pots in Tray